AnonymerNiklasistanonym/SpielZettel/spiel-zettel/README.md

 On Firefox the `DevTools` (`F12`) also have an `Application` entry in which the running service worker should be listed.
 On the page `about:debugging#/runtime/this-firefox` (click on `Application` and `Service Workers`) search for the URL of the current tab to find its entry and then click `Inspect` to debug the Service Worker script.

+> [!IMPORTANT]
+> At the time of writing Firefox 134.0.1 in combination with `npx serve DIR` runs the service worker.

 ## TODO

 Load data from .spielzettel zip files that contains: